Australian Hardware Journal celebrates 135 years

 It was in the 1970s that one of the most striking articles was also published titled ‘That little woman might be your big asset’.
-The article explains how a wife can be a huge asset to her husband’s career if the wife is aware of their husband’s line of work as this can be important for dinner conversations.
-The article stressed the importance of the wife’s interest in her husband’s work after it was found 50 per cent of women had no idea what their husbands did for work and no idea when they would return home!
+This article explains how a wife can be a huge asset to her husband’s career if the wife is aware of their husband’s line of work as this can be important for dinner conversations.
+Stressing the importance of the wife’s interest in her husband’s work after it was found 50 per cent of women had no idea what their husbands did for work and no idea when they would return home!

 The 80s saw the merge of the Home Saver stores with John Danks and Son.
 The merge was expected to bring substantial savings to members combined with the advantage of buying from a sophisticated online computerized warehouse.

 In 1983 Danks went on to acquire the Pro and Thrifty-Link franchises, and the Thrifty-Link franchise was also relaunched in NSW by John Danks & Son Pty Ltd.